verdie-g/DatadogStatsD/README.md

 // No client-side aggregation is possible for histograms.
 In performance sensitive
 // scenario, a sample rate can be used to only send metrics a percentage of the time
 // and a correction is applied server-side.
-Not that the library is very fast, in the
+Note that the library is very fast.
+In the
 // benchmarks, Histogram.Sample takes 250 ns to execute.
 var latency = dogStatsD.CreateHistogram("latency", sampleRate: 0.5);
 latency.Sample(5.423);